adityapk00/zecwallet-lite/README.md

+**Zecwallet-Lite is currently in beta**

 Zecwallet-Lite is z-Addr first, Sapling compatible wallet lightwallet for Zcash.

-**Zecwallet-Lite is currently in beta**
+It has full support for all Zcash features:
+- Send + Receive fully shileded transactions
+- Supports transparent addresses and transactions
+- Full support for incoming and outgoing memos
+- Fully encrypt your private keys, using viewkeys to sync the blockchain

 ## Privacy